UKHomeOffice/cop-secrets-mgmt/README.md

 Your repository must contain an `env.yaml` file otherwise this will cause your build to fail.

 Add all the variables your application needs to `env.yaml`, see the manifest repository `local.yml` for structure and an example.
-Additionally you will need these variables
+Additionally you will need these variables.
+Use the private token when using gitlab repos, the public token when using github projects.
 ```
 keys:
   - drone: